 Skills for the future

-For us at the William Pike Challenge, it’s a privilege to be helping young Kiwis develop skills that will help set them up for a fantastic 21st-century future through the William Pike Challenge.
-It’s clear that what they’re learning through the programme is more important than ever.
+For us at the William Pike Challenge, it’s a privilege to be helping young Kiwis develop skills that will help set them up for a fantastic 21st-century future.
+Outdoor Activities, Community Service and Passion Projects all develop different 21st-century skills yet they have the same outcome.
+Getting young people off their devices, into the real world and experiencing extraordinary things.

 OECD Director of Education and Skills, Andreas Schleicher says that our young people will need the ability to think across disciplines, to see the world through different perspectives, connect ideas and “construct information” for the world we face.